 I agree very much with Phil that the biggest concern with bringing young children to East Timor is health related.
 However I would add that there is both an Australian Doctor and Portguaguse Doctor which can be accessed if you are willing to pay (cost around $80US per visit).
 Also being so close to Darwin (around 45 mins) makes it close for medical evacuations.

 The other thing is that there is more than ample opportunities to volunteer in Dili, while yes the big need is in the districts.

 Yes life here in East Timor is 'harder' than Western life, but its very doable.
 However I speak as someone without kids.

 Anyway hope this helps.
 You may want to take a look at the blog I coordinate (www.unofficialeasttimor.com) and feel free to send me any questions.

-email@example.com almost 6 years ago
+email@example.com about 6 years ago